 - Mail links invoke a CGI that generates a mail form sending page.

-- Form submission invokes mail sending CGI, which enforces anti-abuse restrictions.
+- Form submission invokes a mail-sending CGI, which enforces anti-abuse restrictions.

-- Mail sending CGI sends to receiver's mail address from the m table on www.multicians.org.
+- The mail-sending CGI sends to the receiver's mail address from the m table on www.multicians.org.

 -

-Library is reference information hosted at the site.
+The Library category contains reference information hosted at the site.

 - don't xref people, terms, sites (too big).